Sydney-Informatics-Hub/rnaseqOct23_Testing/Scripts/Day1/Materials-testing.md

 * Learn how to interpret a FastQC report for RNAseq data
 * Learn about the benefits and drawbacks of read trimming for RNAseq-DE

+Breakout rooms:
+* Pre-trim fastQC report questions
+    * How many sequences in one sample fq?
+    * How long are sequence reads?
+    * Which part of the reads has the worst quality?
+    * Is this a good dataset?
+Why or why not?
+    * Solutions to improve the quality?
+* Post-trim QC
+    * Which tool was used for trimming?
+    * Which tool generated quality reports before and after trimming?
+    * What effect did trimming have?

 ## **Continue run command**

 Learning objectives:
 * Understand how to apply parameters to an nf-core pipeline to cusomise its execution
+* Understand the nf-core workflow execution standard output

+Activity
+* Select parameters for RNAseq run including alignment tool, quantification tool
+* Execute the workflow
+* Look through execution standard output
+* Q&A

 ## **Explore outputs**